 - 8am – Breakfast in City Center

 - 9:30 – Art & History Museum Brussels

 - 4pm – Moeder Lambic Brewery or Cantillon Brewery

 - 6pm – Hotel

 - 8:30pm – Mingle with the locals at Poechenellekelder

 DOWNLOAD This Brussels 3 Day Itinerary FREE

 Let Me Hear From You

-I would love to hear if this post was helpful to you on how to spend 3 days in Brussels solo over 40.
+I would love to hear if this post was helpful to you on how to spend 3 days in Brussels solo over 50 (or over 40).
 Post me your thoughts or questions in the Comments section below.
 Thank you!